cerner/carbon-graphs/docs/helpers/Axes.md

 -   `rangeRounding` property extends the domain so that it starts and ends on nice round values.
 This method typically modifies the scale’s domain, and may only extend the bounds to the nearest round value
 -   `padDomain` property is only for Y and Y2 axes.
+-   `onLabelClick` property will override default onClick functionality provided by Carbon-graphs.

 #### Constraints